Adam Obert: Youth clubs

-Obert is a youth product of the youth academies of Zbrojovka Brno and Sampdoria.
+Obert is a product of the youth academies of Zbrojovka Brno and Sampdoria.
 In March 2022, he commented on his switch from Genoa to Cagliari, critically highlighting the philosophy of integration of youth players at Sampdoria, stating he did not wish to get lost in Serie C and instead sought challenges with top division senior football.
 He joined the academy of Cagliari in the summer of 2021.

 Cagliari

-Obert made his professional debut for Cagliari as a late substitute in a 3–0 Serie A loss to Fiorentina on 24 October 2021.
-It was his first nomination for a senior team match.
-Following his arrival at Cagliari and first experiences with the first team, Obert spoke highly of his training experience with and advice from Diego Godín, expressing regret of his departure from Sardinia-based club.
+On 24 October 2021, Obert made his professional debut for Cagliari as a late substitute in a 3–0 defeat to Fiorentina in Serie A. While training with the first team, he sought advice from veteran and fellow centre-back Diego Godín, of whom he spoke highly and expressed regret at his departure from the Sardinia-based club.

-By February 2022, Cagliari had offered Obert a 4.5-year contract extension through to summer 2026 with a one-year option to extend.
+By February 2022, Cagliari had offered Obert a four-and-a-half-year contract extension through to summer 2026 with a one-year option to extend.